nf-core/demultiplex/docs/usage.md

 ## Introduction

-## Introduction

 > [!IMPORTANT]
 > It is relevant to distinguish between the _pipeline_ samplesheet and the _flowcell_ samplesheet before working with this pipeline.
 >
 > - The **_pipeline_ samplesheet** is a file provided as input to the nf-core pipeline itself.
 It contains the overall configuration for your run, specifying the paths to individual _flowcell_ samplesheets, flowcell directories, and other metadata required to manage multiple sequencing runs.
 This is the primary configuration file that directs the pipeline on how to process your data.
 > - The **_flowcell_ samplesheet** is specific to a particular sequencing run.
 It is typically created by the sequencing facility and contains the sample information, including barcodes, lane numbers, and indexes.
+The typical name is `SampleSheet.csv`.
 Each demultiplexer may require a different format for this file, which must be adhered to for proper data processing.

 ## Pipeline samplesheet input